jobro13/Instinct/Docs/ResourceAPI.md

 *	Tool:ToolDestroy()

+*	Tool.AvailalbeActions
+	List of checks to do inside the Tool namespace of Actions;

+*	Tool.ToolGetGrip;
+	function to run when getting the grip for the current tool;

+*	Tool.Object; Pointer to Instinct object.

 Destroying a tool is the function which gets called when a tool gets converted to a normal instance again.
 Think of dropping the tool.

 Note that :Equip() and :Unequip() allow GUI support. via the Tool argument passed on to Actions these hooks can figure out if, for example, a bucket is filled with water.
 The actual filling could be shown in the GUI.